Zer-Val/Projet-C-/README.md

 double down, double interest_rate)
    - depth: N
    - asset_price: S0
-   - up, down, interest_rate: U,D,R respectively
+   - up, down, interest_rate: U, D, R respectively

 - In the constructor, check for arbitrage
 - Create the tree structure to store the tree of the desired depth (hint: use BinaryTree with an appropriate type)
 - Write the method void compute() that implements the CRR procedure
-- Write the getter method get(int, int) that returns H (n, i).
+- Write the getter method get(int, int) that returns H(n, i).
 - Write the operator() which returns the price of the option, it must call compute() if needed
 - The CRR method provides also a closed-form formula for option pricing: